Skip to Content

 Forneris Farms – Farms In California

-Entry Fees: $5 per person for the Pumpkin Patch, Under age 2 is free with paid adult.
+Entry Fees: $5 per person for the Pumpkin Patch, under age 2 is free with paid adult.
+Entry fee can be used as a discount towards the purchase of a $10 or more pumpkin from the Pumpkin Patch area.

 Location: 15200 Rinaldi St, Mission Hills, CA 91345, United States